Stacking the Bricks Podcast

 But for here on the stacking, the bricks feed, I jumped straight to the part where we start talking about the lessons that Brendan learned from the book and wanted to share.

 I hope you enjoy this in depth conversation with Brendan and I. Lets go!

-Alex Hillman: What is up brick stackers.
-We’ll come back to a brand new episode of stacking the bricks as always.
-I’m your host, Alex Holman.
-And this is yet another edition of the tiny MBA podcast tour.
+Alex Hillman: What is up brick stackers!
+Welcome back to a brand-new episode of Stacking the Bricks.
+As always, I’m your host, Alex Hillman and this is yet another edition of The Tiny MBA Podcast Tour.
 Over the last few weeks, I’ve been visiting podcasts all across the internet, talking with entrepreneurs and creative people, just like you.

-I hope you enjoy this in depth conversation that I had with Brendan.
-Here we go.
+With that, I hope you enjoy this in-depth conversation that I had with Brendan.

-And I feel the same about tiny MBA, because there’s enough in there to give you like something very concrete, but also enough that it’s not so prescriptive on certain things that you can’t fill in your own details.
+I feel the same about The Tiny MBA, because there’s enough in there to give you something very concrete, but also enough that it’s not so prescriptive on certain things that you can’t fill in your own details.

 Alex Hillman: Yeah.
-Well, and the truth is, is like I’ve been teaching.
-The how to we stuff long enough to know that even when you do prescribe it, people fill it in with their own details anyway.
+Well, and the truth is, is like I’ve been teaching the how-to stuff long enough to know that even when you do prescribe it, people fill it in with their own details anyway.